department-of-veterans-affairs/roadrunner-devops/README.md

 ```

 ## Quickstart: AWS
-Create an AMI imae of a roadrunner application.
+Create an AMI image of a roadrunner application.
 Prerequisites:
 * Ansible to drive the process;
 * An AWS environment with
   - Subnet
   - Security group
   - Keypair
+  - ELB
+  - Auto-scaling group

 1. Edit the `roadrunnner-empty-aws.yml` file and modify the AWS-related variables.